rbren/lucy/README.md

 ====
 Lucy is a tool for sharing, coordinating, and automating code in any language.
 Lucy works by feeding JSON into code templates, producing customized code that compiles and runs.

-Lucy is currently in beta - if you'd like to try it out, please e-mail bobby@bbrennan.info.

 <br><br>
 ## Installation
 You'll need nodejs to run lucy:<br>